Shirley C. Strum: Research

 Strum watched gibbons and patas monkeys at the Berkeley field station prior to starting her field study of the "Pumphouse Gang" of olive baboons at Kekopey, Kenya, in September 1972.
-She set out to test whether baboons conformed to the male-centric "baboon model" and might serve as proxies for the earliest stage of human evolution.
+Her objective was to test whether baboons in the wild conformed to the male-centric "baboon model" and might serve as proxies for the earliest stages of human evolution.
 They did not conform.
 The male hierarchy proved dynamic, not orderly, as expected.
 She also observed social strategies, used by both males and females, to offset aggression.
 E.g., a male might recruit an infant baboon to act as a living shield to ward off a rival's aggression, a behavior called agonistic buffering.

 In the early 1970s, Strum discovered what she terms "complexity" in baboon society, a concept that includes social strategies of competition and defense, negotiated and reciprocal relationships, and evidence of baboon "mind."
 In 1976, what was then the Gilgil Baboon Project became "long term."

-In the early '80s, Kenyan farmers began settling in the study baboons' home range.
+In the early 1980s, Kenyan farmers began settling in the study baboons' home range.
 Baboons targeted field crops and human-wildlife conflict resulted.
 Strum recognized the situation as an early symptom of the then-nascent biodiversity crisis and broadened her research scope to include ecology.
-She phased out graduate student assistants in favor of local Kenyans, who proved adept with community relations as well as data collection.
-Despite Strum's effort to stop crop raiding and improve farmers' prospects (1981–84), conflict persisted and was often lethal to the baboons.
+She phased out graduate student assistants in favor of local Kenyans, who proved helpful with community relations as well as data collection.
+Despite Strum's efforts to stop crop raiding and improve farmers' prospects (1981–84), conflict persisted and was often lethal to the baboons.
 This led to her scientific translocation of three baboon troops in 1984, the first of its kind.
 Trapped and sedated, 132 animals were transported by truck roughly 100 miles to the Laikipia Plateau.
-There, Strum studied how baboons adapt to a place with unfamiliar food resources, harsher weather and animals they'd never encountered, including elephants.
+There, Strum studied how baboons adapt to a place with unfamiliar food resources, a harsher climate and animals they'd never encountered, including elephants.
 Strum's first book, Almost Human: a Journey into the World of Baboons (Random House, 1987; U. of Chicago Press, 2001) recounts her early research and the translocation.

 Strum's approach combined quantitative data with descriptive "natural history," borrowed, she later realized, from Darwin.
 Her unorthodox methodology allowed her to put behavior and events in ecological and historic context.
 Such an event was the spread of an imported prickly pear cactus (Opuntia stricta).
 Across two decades, she tracked the cactus "invasion" and its impact on the baboons—who competed for its fruit—giving equal weight to "process" and "outcome."
 After decades of close observation, Strum felt she understood, in her words, "what baboons really are."
 She revisited human origins and began to question assumptions about evolutionary theory, notably "survival of the fittest."
 Strum's latest book, Echoes of Our Origins: Baboons, Humans, and Nature (Johns Hopkins U. Press, 2025), retrospectively recaps her decades of field work; describes recent findings, and reflects on science, nature, mind, evolution, and the implications of traits shared by humans and baboons.